Our work in ecoregions

 The first step in this process is to work with local experts and academics to identify the rare or endangered species and habitats that are representative of an ecoregion, along with the threats to them.

 Based on this information, we decide how much needs to be conserved to ensure these species’ and habitats’ long-term health.
-We then map all locations of these species and habitats and use a combination of computer modeling and the input of partners and experts to decide what sites need to be conserved to protect these targets.
+We then map all locations of these species and habitats and use a combination of computer modelling and the input of partners and experts to decide what sites need to be conserved to protect these targets.

 These sites are listed in the conservation blueprint — the foundation of our conservation planning work at the ecoregion level.